School of Nursing

 NUR-513 CURRICULUM DEVELOPMENT AND EVALUATION IN NURSING

-This course introduces students, who have or will have a responsibility for nursing curriculum theory, development, and evaluation in various educational settings, to philosophical paradigms that ground and guide curriculum thinking and pedagogical practice.
-A major focus of the course is to offer students opportunities for critical analysis of curriculum work, including evaluation, and to transform visions for nursing education.
-Throughout the course, epistemological and ontological questions raised through technical, practical/interpretive, and critical perspectives are pursued during guided readings and classroom conversation.
-Students will envision and plan thoughtful curriculum work for enactment in their teaching practica settings. .
+Introduces students, who have or will have a responsibility for nursing curriculum theory, development, and evaluation in various educational settings, to philosophical paradigms that ground and guide curriculum thinking and pedagogical practice.
+Students will be offered opportunities for critical analysis of curriculum work, including evaluation, and to transform visions for nursing education.
+Epistemological and ontological questions raised through technical, practical/interpretive, and critical perspectives will be pursued during guided readings and classroom conversation.
+Students will envision and plan thoughtful curriculum work for enactment in their teaching practica settings.
 [4 credits] [1:9, 36 hours]

 NUR-515 ISSUES AND TRENDS IN NURSING ADMINISTRATION